o3de/o3de.org/content/docs/user-guide/settings/settings-registry-how-to-dump-settings-registry.md

 }
 ```

-As can be seen, the ancestor objects of "Amazon", "Editor" and "Preferences" aren't written to dumped text data.
+As can be seen, the ancestor objects of "Amazon", "Editor" and "Preferences" aren't output to the dumped text data.
 If the desire is to write out the ancestor JSON objects to the Editor Preference settings, then the "m\_jsonPointerPrefix" variable can be set in the DumperSettings

 <a id="dump-preferences-with-key-and-anchor"></a>